johnnycistudent/recipe-app/README.md

 *What will the finished product look like?*
 *What colours, typography and design elements will be used?*

 Repeating the mantra "keep it simple stupid", I used the Sandstone theme from [Bootswatch](https://bootswatch.com/sandstone/) and adjusted it fit my site's needs.
 I felt this theme was understated enough in its subtle tones to allow the website's content to flourish.
-The dark grey navbar and footer colour provides the upper and lower margins of the page and the white background allowed the vibrant colour of the buttons to stand out on the page and draw the users' eyes to call to action components.
+The dark grey navbar and footer colour provides the upper and lower margins of the page and the white background allowed the vibrant colour of the buttons to stand out on the page and draw the users' eyes to the call to action components.

-The recipes' cards represent the vital stats and the use of FontAwesome's iconography is used liberally throughout the site and reinforce its simplicity to the user.
+The recipes' cards represent the vital stats and the use of FontAwesome's iconography is used liberally throughout the site and reinforces its simplicity to the user.
 The cards themselves are large and made to stand out with the box shadowing around them and indicate their importance to the user.
 The cards were inspired by [this demo](https://codepen.io/ahmedhosna95/pen/rZKLgg) on [FreeFrontEnd.com](https://freefrontend.com/) although I did not copy the code from this demo, I only took inspiration from the styling.

 The buttons through out the whole site are shaded and hoverable in four main colours; a navy blue, a bright vibrant blue and pink.
 The danger buttons are in a stark red.
 They are designed to make the user want to click them and they also benefit from the box shadow effect.

 The pink colour is used to make vital statistics stand out next to the dark grey font colour of the main text.
 The largest three headings (H1, H2, H3) all have text shadowing as well as the pink card stats.
 The font used for the main body and headings is Roboto from Google Fonts.
 The only other font used on the site is the intro page heading Roboto Slab.
-The majority of the headings on the site have a font-weight of 700 and appear in the centre of the screen, except the heading above the input fields on the edit/add recipe pages.
+The majority of the headings on the site have a font-weight of 700 and appear in the centre of the screen, except the headings above the input fields on the edit/add recipe pages.

 ## User Stories

   **1.** As a non-registered user, I would like to browse recipes the site has to offer without signing up.

   **2.** As a registered or non-registered user, I would like some suggestions as to what recipes other users are using to get some cooking inspiration.

   **3.** As a registered or non-registered user, I would like to search the database with a query and have the results match my text search.

   **4.** As a registered or non-registered user, I would like to be able to browse the profile and recipes of a User who has added recipes that I like.

   **5.** As a registered user, I would like to save recipes that I like and find them with ease.

-  **6.** As a registered user, I would like to be able to have the recipes I've made compiled in one go to page.
+  **6.** As a registered user, I would like to be able to have the recipes I've made compiled in one go-to page.

   **7.** As a registered user, I would like to edit or delete a recipe I have added to the site.

   **8.** As the Administrator of the site, I would like to be able to see the vital statistics of the site in one comprehensive and interactive list. i.e. how many recipes there currently are, how many users, how many deleted recipes etc.

+  **9.** As the Administrator of the site, I would like to restore a recipe I deleted previously to the active recipe collection.